-{\em The curse of data parallelism.} While efficient computation is a benefit, in-memory computing imposes limitations on scalability.
+\textbf{The curse of data parallelism.} While efficient computation is beneficial, in-memory computing imposes scalability limitations.
 Specifically, contemporary DNN optimizers depend on mini-batch SGD to facilitate highly parallel training.
-In the Von Neumann computation architecture, the most efficient parallel mechanism is \emph{data parallelism} \citep{li2020pytorch}, where DNN weights are replicated to different computation devices to support gradient descent with large batches \citep{goyal2017accurate,you2020Large}.
-On the contrary, in AIMC architecture, the trainable weights are stored in the analog tiles in the form of device conductances, and thus, copying weights from one analog tile to another is expensive and prone to error.
+In the Von Neumann computation architecture, the most efficient parallel mechanism is \emph{data parallelism} \citep{li2020pytorch}, where DNN weights are replicated to different accelerators to support gradient descent with large batches \citep{goyal2017accurate,you2020Large}.
+By contrast, in the AIMC architecture, trainable weights are stored in the analog tiles as the conductances of resistive elements; thus, copying weights is expensive and prone to error.
 Therefore, data parallelism, the enabling factor of large-scale AI training, is unrealistic for AIMC accelerators.

-Due to the physical limitations of the AIMC accelerator, we instead resort to \emph{pipeline parallelism} \citep{xu2021parallelizing}, another prevalent parallel mechanism.
-In pipeline parallelism, a large model is partitioned into a series of smaller stages and gets distributed across multiple devices, with each stage corresponding to the computation of a few layers.
-After a device finishes the process of one datum (or one batch), it passes the intermediate outputs to the next devices and begins the process of the next data.
-In this way, the model that is too large to fit into one device can be separated into different AIMC devices, enlarging the efficient memory.
-Meanwhile, the computation on different devices can happen simultaneously, and the systems can process more data in a given period of time.
+Due to the physical limitations on the AIMC accelerator, we instead resort to \emph{pipeline parallelism} \citep{xu2021parallelizing}.
+Pipeline parallelism partitions a large model into a series of stages distributed across multiple accelerators, with each stage corresponding to the computation of a few layers.
+After an accelerator processes one datum (or batch), it passes the intermediate outputs to the next accelerator and begins processing the next datum.
+Pipeline parallelism overlaps computation across different accelerators, increasing system throughput.

-While pipelining is a simple idea, implementing it in analog training faces a series of crucial challenges.
-First, AIMC accelerators usually suffer from noisy gradient signals and asymmetric updates \citep{burr2015experimental,gokmen2016acceleration}, which introduce errors on all forward, backward, and update passes.
-Second, to fully realize the potential of pipeline parallelism, the weight update pass usually involves stale gradients.
-Both of them incur errors in the training, leading to the following question:

-This paper answers this question by analyzing the sample complexity of different pipeline algorithms and wall-clock time.
-Before that, we will briefly review prior work that attempted to solve the issues.